JakeMoralez/FlectoneWeb/pulse/en/docs/message/format/emoji/index.md

 # Emojis

-The `emoji` tag is used to replace text-based emojis with Unicode emojis.
+The `emoji` tag is used to replace text-based emojis with Unicode emojis

 Usage: `emoji`

 ![emoji message](/emojimessage.png)
 ![emoji minecraft](/emojiminecraft.png)

-When clicking on such an emoji, it will be copied to the chat.
+When clicking on such an emoji, it will be copied to the chat
 ![emoji gif](/emoji.gif)

 [//]: # (message.yml)